mustafa0taru/postgres-dbt-airbyte-redshift-looker/README.md

-# postgresql to redshift data migrationn
+# postgresql to redshift data migrationnn